Well-being

 • Honor your word and do what you say you’re going to do.
 This might mean reducing your number of commitments, saying “yes,” to what matters and no to what doesn’t.

 • Practice radical honesty with yourself.
 Think about the truth of what you think, how it feels, and what you need in life.
-This is the time to focus on what you want – you can negotiate how your needs can dovetail with your commitments, but if you don’t get clear on what you want it’s unlikely that you can build a strong foundation of self-trust.
+This is the time to focus on what you want – you can negotiate how your needs can dovetail with your commitments, but if you don’t get clear on what you want, it’s challenging to build a strong foundation of self-trust.

 • Live with calm and clarity.
-When you manage your emotions, it’s easier to know who you are and what you want.
-When you’re clear about who you know yourself to be it makes trusting yourself so much easier.
-You’ll make good decisions with ease that you know are in alignment with who you know yourself to be.
+Managing your emotions and knowing who you are and what you want is more effortless—being transparent about yourself makes trusting yourself much more accessible.
+You’ll easily make good decisions that align with who you know yourself to be.

 Conclusion

-Believing in yourself has a bigger impact on your success than you might realize at first glance.
+Believing in yourself significantly impacts your success, more than you might realize at first glance.
 It’s more than feeling good about yourself or having a positive self-image.
 It’s the foundation for your goals and dreams.
-It also supports you to see where you’re stuck and how to be compassionate as you get unstuck too.
-I hope that the tips and strategies in this post help you to believe in yourself more.
+It also helps you see where you’re stuck and how to be compassionate as you get unstuck.
+I hope the tips and strategies in this post enhance your belief in yourself.

 • 7 Ways ‘Should’ Leads to Stress and How to Breakthrough